Lincoln (constituency)

+Constituency profile

+Lincoln is a constituency in Lincolnshire, covering the city of Lincoln and the nearby villages of Bracebridge Heath, Waddington and Skellingthorpe.
+Lincoln is a historic cathedral city that dates back to at least the Roman era when it was known as Lindum Colonia, from which the modern name originates.
+The city is known for its cathedral, once the tallest building in the world, and its university which has around 20,000 students.
+The city has average levels of wealth; there are high levels of deprivation in the St Giles and Ermine estates which have a high quantity of council housing, whilst the west of the city and the outlying villages are more affluent.
+House prices in Lincoln are lower than the national and East Midlands averages.

+In general, residents of Lincoln are young and have average levels of education.
+Household income and homeownership rates are low, and a high proportion of residents work in the health sector.
+The city's rate of child poverty is higher than the national figure.
+The city is politically mixed at the local council level; the west of the city is represented by Labour Party councillors, the east by Liberal Democrats, the south around Bracebridge by Reform UK and the outlying villages mostly by Conservatives.
+An estimated 58% of voters in Lincoln supported leaving the European Union in the 2016 referendum, higher than the nationwide figure of 52%.

 Boundaries

+Historic

 1885–1918: The existing parliamentary borough, and the parish of Bracebridge.

 1918–1950: The County Borough of Lincoln, and the Urban District of Bracebridge.

 1950–1974: The County Borough of Lincoln.

 1974–1983: As prior but with redrawn boundaries.

 1983–1997: The City of Lincoln, and the District of North Kesteven wards of Bracebridge Heath, North Hykeham Central, North Hykeham North, North Hykeham South, Skellingthorpe, and Waddington West.

 1997–2010: The City of Lincoln, and the District of North Kesteven ward of Bracebridge Heath.

 2010–2023: The City of Lincoln, and the District of North Kesteven wards of Bracebridge Heath and Waddington East, and Skellingthorpe.

+Current

-2023–present: Following a local government boundary review in the District of North Kesteven which came into effect in May 2023, the constituency now comprises the following:
+Following a local government boundary review in the District of North Kesteven which came into effect in May 2023, the constituency now comprises the following: